hello-pangea/dnd/docs/patterns/virtual-lists.md

 # Virtual lists

-`react-beautiful-dnd` supports drag and drop within and between virtual lists.
+`react-forked-dnd` supports drag and drop within and between virtual lists.
 This lets you have fantastic performance with very large data sets.
 As a general rule, you will want to start using a virtual list when your list size is more than 500 items.

 ![virtual-board](https://user-images.githubusercontent.com/2182637/66453948-e0044d00-eab1-11e9-88db-3e5165dde69b.gif)